 Turnham Green to Chiswick Park

 It's all greenery from Turnham Green to Chiswick Park, as the whole stretch crosses Acton Green Common.
 This time the Tube rumbles away to the south, and this long, thin stretch of enjoyable parkland is split in two by Fisher's Lane, which ducks under the Tube via not one, not two, but three bridges.
-In the centre is the original bridge, which would have carried the original 1879 line, but now it carries the westbound Piccadilly sevice and the District line to Ealing.
+In the centre is the original bridge, which would have carried the original 1879 line, but now it carries the westbound Piccadilly service and the District line to Ealing.
 On the northern side of the original arched brick bridge is a sturdy iron bridge that carries the same services heading east, while the iron bridge to the south carries the District line to and from Richmond, peeling off to the south just west of Chiswick Park station.

 Chiswick Park to Acton Town